Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Since both liposuction and skin tightening require almost exactly the same prep work, it makes a lot of sense to apply both lipo and skin tightening at the same time for better results.
 The procedure will be only marginally longer, you won’t be adding any extra recovery time, and the added cost is typically affordable.

 In fact, this is what some plastic surgeons offer when customizing your liposuction treatment – a combination of suction and shrinking of tissues.
 However, not all skin tightening is created equal.
 At NuBody Concepts, we are alway testing the latest technologies to make sure we offer our patients the best results with the least disruption of their lifestyle.
 In our experience, radio frequency assisted lipolysis (RFAL) today offers the best skin contraction aside from actual surgery like tummy tuck, thigh lift, and arm lift.
+It is far superior to other branded methods that claim skin tightening results, such as AirSculpt, SlimLipo, or TriSculpt.

 Which Skin Tightening Works Best With Liposuction?